Aims and scope

-Ocean Science (OS) is an international open-access scientific journal dedicated to the publication and discussion of research articles, short communications, and review papers on all aspects of ocean science: experimental, theoretical, and laboratory.
+Ocean Science (OS) is a not-for-profit international open-access scientific journal dedicated to the publication and discussion of research articles, short communications, and review papers on all aspects of ocean science: experimental, theoretical, and laboratory.
 The primary objective is to publish a very high-quality scientific journal with free Internet-based access for researchers and other interested people throughout the world.

 Ocean Science covers the following fields: